raj23manj/Design-Patterns-java-udemy/README.md

         - Observer Design Pattern
          Subject will have observers, if one object changes/unchanges the subject will notify all the observers subscribed to subject(interface), observer(interface)
+        - State Design Pattern
+         Used to alter an objects bhevaiour when its internal state changes context class -> state(interface)